Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/c_about_collect/Store_and_Forward.md

 ---

-    title: Store  and forward
+    title: "Store  and forward "
-    linkTitle: Store and forward relays
+    linkTitle: "Store and forward relays"
     weight: 340

----
-Store and forward, or transfer routing, allows you to define and automate file transfer using an intermediate site.
+---Store and forward, or transfer routing, allows you to define and automate file transfer using an intermediate site.
 This page describes using store-and-forward services either in a {{< TransferCFT/suitevariablesCentralGovernanceName  >}} context or using a standalone {{< TransferCFT/suitevariablesTransferCFTName  >}}.

 - [Store and forward with {{< TransferCFT/suitevariablesCentralGovernanceName >}}](#Store)
 - [Store and forward standalone {{< TransferCFT/suitevariablesTransferCFTName >}}](#Store2)